Moment problem for symmetric algebras of locally convex spaces: Introduction

+This general setting includes several interesting instances of the moment problems appearing in applied fields (e.g., statistical mechanics, quantum field theory, spatial statistics, stochastic geometry, etc.), which cannot be reduced to the classical setting because of their intrinsic infinite dimensionality.
+For more details about those applications see, e.g., \cite{IKR} and \cite{IK}.

-In \cite{GKM2} the general moment problem for the algebra of polynomials in an arbitrary set of variables $\{x_i;\> i \in \Omega\}$ is studied.
-Several recent papers deal with the general moment problem where the linear functional in question is continuous for a certain topology.
+Several works have been devoted to the theoretical investigation of moment problems belonging to the general setting introduced above.
+In \cite{GKM2} and \cite{AJK} the general moment problem for the algebra of polynomials in an arbitrary set of variables $\{x_i;\> i \in \Omega\}$ is studied.
+Many recent papers deal with the general moment problem where the linear functional in question is continuous for a certain topology.
 For instance, \cite{MGES} and \cite{L} deal with linear functionals continuous with respect to weighted norm topologies, generalizing \cite{BCR} and \cite{Schmu78}.
 In \cite{MGHAS}, \cite{GKM} and \cite{GMW} the authors analyze integral representations of linear functionals that are continuous with respect to locally multiplicatively convex topologies. \cite[Theorem 2.1]{BK}, \cite{BS}, \cite{Bor-Yng75}, \cite{Heg75}, \cite[Section 12.5]{Schmu90}, \cite{I}, \cite{IKR} consider linear functionals on the symmetric algebra of a nuclear space under certain quasi-analyticity assumptions which are less restrictive than continuity.
-These papers are precursors of the present one.
-We deal here specifically with linear functionals on the symmetric algebra of a locally convex space $(V,\tau)$ which are continuous with respect to the finest locally multiplicatively convex topology $\bar{\tau}$ on the symmetric algebra extending $\tau$.
+These papers are precursors of the present one, which provides the following criterion to solve the moment problem for linear functionals on the symmetric algebra of a locally convex space.